Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Methods

+\paragraph{Prospective multi-echo KCL dataset} Data were prospectively acquired for this study from five fetuses (GA = 24, 32, 32, 33, 37 weeks) using SST2w sequences at St. Thomas' Hospital, London, on a Siemens FreeMax 0.55T scanner, with similar parameters as the KCL dataset in Table~\ref{tab:datasets}, except for echo times (TEs), with data acquired at 300 ms, 397 ms, 600 ms, in order to do T2 mapping.
+At each echo time, three stacks (axial, coronal, sagittal) were acquired.
+The study was conducted under the ethically approved MEERKAT [REC: 21/LO/0742], MiBirth [REC: 23/LO/0685], and NANO [REC: 22/YH/0210] projects.
+Data sharing was approved by the Ethics Committee London Bromley (Ethics code 21/LO/0742).
+The data were then reconstructed using the method of \citet{bulut2025physics}, which yielded a volume at each TE.

-\textbf{Pre-processing and labeling.} All structural images used for training and inference were resampled to an isotropic resolution of 0.5 mm³ and standardized to a common image size of $256 \times 256 \times 256$ voxels through cropping or zero-padding.
-For the FeTA challenge datasets, we used the original FeTA annotations, which define seven brain tissue classes: cerebrospinal fluid (CSF), white matter (WM), gray matter (GM), subcortical gray matter (SGM), ventricles (LV), brainstem (BSM), and cerebellum (CBM) ~\citep{payette_automatic_2021}.
+\paragraph{Pre-processing and labeling.} All structural images used for training and inference were resampled to 0.5 mm isotropic resolution and standardized to a size of $256^3$ voxels via cropping or zero-padding.
+For FeTA datasets, we used the original FeTA labels comprising seven classes: cerebrospinal fluid (CSF), white matter (WM), gray matter (GM), subcortical gray matter (SGM), ventricles (LV), brainstem (BSM), and cerebellum (CBM)~\citep{payette_automatic_2021}.
+For dHCP, we remapped Draw-EM annotations~\citep{MAKROPOULOS201888, Makropoulos125526dhcprecon} to the FeTA scheme using: 1$\rightarrow$CSF, 2$\rightarrow$GM, 3$\rightarrow$WM, 4$\rightarrow$background, 5$\rightarrow$LV, 6$\rightarrow$CBM, 7$\rightarrow$SGM, 8$\rightarrow$BSM, 9$\rightarrow$WM.
+Thus, hippocampi and amygdala (9) are merged with WM, and the skull (4) with the background.
+Draw-EM and FeTA differ slightly in anatomical definitions (e.g., ventricles coverage), but all final datasets share a unified seven-tissue labeling consistent with FeTA.

-For the dHCP dataset, we manually re-mapped the original Draw-EM annotations~\citep{MAKROPOULOS201888, Makropoulos125526dhcprecon} to align with the FeTA label scheme using the following correspondence (Draw-EM → FeTA): 1→1 (CSF), 2→2 (GM), 3→3 (WM), 4→0 (background), 5→4 (LV), 6→5 (CBM), 7→6 (SGM), 8→7 (BSM), and 9→3 (merged with WM).
-Notably, this merges the hippocampi and amygdala (label 9) with WM, and the skull (label 4) with the background.
-Anatomical definitions also differ slightly between the two schemes—for example, Draw-EM includes only the lateral ventricles under the "ventricles" label, while FeTA includes all four ventricles.

-As a result, all final datasets include segmentation labels for seven brain tissue types, standardized according to the FeTA annotation protocol.